torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    Restricting indirect branch speculation on a user program will also prevent the program from launching a variant 2 attack on x86.
-All sand-boxed SECCOMP programs have indirect branch speculation restricted by default.
 Administrators can change that behavior via the kernel command line and sysfs control files.
    See :ref:`spectre_mitigation_control_command_line`.

    Programs that disable their indirect branch speculation will have